AustinKelsay/LND-DEA/README.md

 3. Works reliably behind proxies and load balancers
 4. Automatically retries on connection issues

-The polling interval is configurable and defaults to 10 seconds.
+The polling interval is configurable and defaults to 60 seconds.
 The system monitors all invoices and triggers appropriate webhooks when statuses change.

-Individual applications can also subscribe to specific invoice updates by using the appropriate API endpoints.
+### Automatic Account Assignment

+When the LndMonitorService detects a new invoice that's been paid, it attempts to determine which account it belongs to by:

+1. Looking for a user identifier in the memo based on the `USER_IDENTIFIER_PATTERN` environment variable
+2. Searching for any account name mentioned in the memo
+3. If no account can be determined, using a "default" account (which is automatically created if it doesn't exist)

+This automatic account assignment feature ensures that no incoming payments are lost, even if they can't be immediately assigned to a specific account.

 ### Integrating with Your Application